p17papa/Website-Goorm/README.md

 # Website built on Goorm (Cloud IDE Service)
-This is an academic project that had some tasks to accomplice, such as:
+This is an academic project that had some tasks to accomplice.
-## Project Features

 # Project Goal
 The goal of this project is to create an online community (essentially a dynamic website) for posting, answering, and searching technical questions.
 This will be achieved by leveraging internet technologies, including HTML, CSS, JavaScript, PHP, XML, and REST API, along with a MySQL relational database.